 In May last year, impressed with the idea of bloggers being allowed into US press conferences, India’s Principal Information Officer Shakuntala Mahawal told The Economic Times that the Indian government was considering doling out press accreditation to Indian bloggers.
 Not impressed, Indian bloggers responded with conspiracy theories about how this could be a step toward regulation.

 In May this year, lit-blogger Nilanjana S. Roy predicted a clash between bloggers and the Indian government in the next five years.
 She might as well have said five months, because three months after her prediction, the Department of Telecommunications (DoT) asked Internet Service Providers (ISPs) to block access to 17 websites, of which five were blogs, and the incompetent ISPs ended up blocking the entire Blogspot and Typepad domains, thereby censoring, in effect, hundreds of thousands of blogs from all over the world.
 The error was corrected a week later after bloggers created a lot of hullabaloo.

-In the list, seven were Right-wing American sites.
-Some of these contain considerable anti-Islamic venom of the Holy Book-flushing kind, but in the post 9/11 world you will find so many such webpages that it is practically impossible to block them all.
+Of the list, seven were Right-wing American sites.
+Some of these contain considerable anti-Islamic venom of the Holy Book-flushing kind, but in the post-9/11 world, you will find so many such webpages that it is practically impossible to block them all.
 They also blocked three NRI Hindutvawaadi sites.